pyvista/pyvista/CONTRIBUTING.rst

   exists.

-Depreciating Features or other Backwards-Breaking Changes
+Deprecating Features or other Backwards-Breaking Changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When implementing backwards-breaking changes within PyVista, care must be taken to give users the chance to adjust to any new changes.
 Any non-backwards